nguyuling/Leukemia-Diagnosis/README.md

-# SECB3203_25261
+# Group 11
-Programming For Bioinformatics
+SECB3203_25261 Programming For Bioinformatics

 This is a repository for the project of Group 11 consisting of:
 | Name | Matric Number | Email |